Emergency Dentist Allen, TX

 The Importance of Emergency Dentistry

 There are a few types of dental emergencies that require immediate attention.
-Patients may be in severe pain, bleeding, or suffering from an infection that may affect their overall health.
-Ignoring these types of dental situations can lead to permanent damage, tooth loss, or an infection entering your blood stream.
+Patients may have severe pain, bleeding, or an infection, affecting their overall health.
+Ignoring these types of dental situations can lead to permanent damage, tooth loss, or an infection entering your bloodstream.
 Seeking emergency dental care will help prevent further complications and save you from pain and discomfort.

 What is Considered a Dental Emergency?

-• Excessive bleeding in the mouth: Bleeding that doesn’t stop after applying pressure could be a sign of an injury or other underlying condition.
+• Excessive bleeding in the mouth: Bleeding that doesn’t stop after applying pressure could be a sign of an injury or other condition.
+We can help stop bleeding and find the source of your problem.
+However, we recommend visiting a hospital if you sustain other physical injuries that cause mouth bleeding.

-• Lost tooth: If a tooth is knocked out, it is considered a dental emergency.
+• Lost tooth: If you knock out a permanent tooth, you have a dental emergency.
 Immediate action can increase the chances of saving the tooth.

 • Cracked or chipped tooth: A cracked or chipped tooth can cause pain, sensitivity, and damage to the tooth’s structure.
 Treatment is necessary to prevent bacteria from entering the tooth structure.

-• Pus or infection in gums or around the tooth: A sign of gum disease or infection, which can cause pain and swelling.
+• Pus or infection in gums or around the tooth: This is a sign of gum disease or infection, which can cause pain and swelling.
+An abscess is a pocket of pus that develops outside of the tooth.
+If this pocket bursts, the infection can spread throughout the face.

 Steps to Take in a Dental Emergency